TheImagingSource/Linux-tiscamera-Programming-Samples/Auto Focus On Push in Python/README.md

 The main loop can be started.
 It implements the main menu.

 ### Auto Focus
 The cameras do not have a permanent auto focus, because the sharpness is estimated on an image.
 Then the a new focus value is set and the sharpness of the next image is compared with the previous one.
-This repeats, until a good result is achieved.
+This repeats, until a sharp image is achieved.
 Running the auto focus on push is simple.
 Only a True must be set to the "Focus auto" property:
 ``` Python
 Tis.Set_Property("Focus Auto", True)